 Since marketplace apps exist in abundance now, the real battle happens between design solutions used on those apps.
 UI design can make your platform stand out from rivals, meanwhile, UX design ensures smooth and intuitive navigation.
 For instance, Target can boast one of the most eye-pleasing designs among other shopping spots because it ensures people with the classic aesthetics of a real retail store.
 If you want to make your app look similar and even better, the designer’s services can cost you $15-65 per hour depending on the rank of a chosen freelance specialist.

 Choose Outsourcing Companies

 If you aim at lessening your costs for development, but getting the quality result, you should choose an app development company abroad.
-For detailed information on the cost to develop an application via outsourcing companies, find the comparative price lists of specialists based in different countries right here.
+For detailed information on the cost to develop an application via outsourcing companies, see the comparative price list of specialists based in different countries.

 Keep in mind that the number of software engineers involved in the shopping app development and their rank (junior, middle, or senior specialist) also influence how much money you need to spend and differ depending on the company you choose.
 Because of the blurred lines we have when it comes to defining the price for development services, you should visit our estimation page, describe your idea and get the accurate cost calculation based on your requirements.

 Although Wish has mixed customer reviews, its success is still undeniable considering profit that the app got in 2018.
 What made Wish profitable is extremely affordable products and the simple interface that doesn’t distract people from the buying process.
 Still, no matter how much low prices can attract customers when you decide to build a marketplace, you must put quality first and find ways to establish trusted relationships with vendors and customers.
 To ensure the high quality of your platform, choose the app development company with proven experience in creating marketplace solutions and save your time and money